dkz2r/latex-novice-academic-publishing/episodes/09-cross-references.md

 element in the PDF document.
 However be aware that this can sometimes cause issues with other packages, so it's best to load it last in your preamble.

+Note that in order to avoid compilation issues, the `hyperref` package should be loaded after all other packages in your preamble, except for packages that are specifically designed to work with `hyperref`, like `cleveref`.

 :::

 ## Challenges